 Now, I don’t think that I necessarily had Hashimoto’s the entire time I’ve had dermatographia, but that’s not to say the two aren’t connected.
 Urticaria can be an early sign of thyroid issues (not always–only in some cases).
 If you’ve been experiencing other symptoms like fatigue, weight gain, loss of hair, carpal tunnel, joint pain, brain fog, and things of that nature, I suggest you get your thyroid levels tested and talk to your doctor about this possibility immediately.

 Since my diagnosis, I stopped eating gluten completely.
-Apparently it’s really bad to eat gluten when you have a thyroid condition because the cellular structure of gluten is similar to thyroid cells, and the introduction of gluten confuses the system.
+Apparently it’s really bad to eat gluten when you have a thyroid condition because the immune system can mistake the thyroid for gluten and attack it.
 Previously I had just cut back on gluten and noticed my dermatographia lessen, but now that I’ve completely eliminated it my dermatographia and itch is even less.
 Yay!